Platform

 email: user.email,

-plan: user.plan, // shown as a pill badge
+plan: user.plan, // rendered as a badge in Talki

 mrr: user.mrr,